-Technique is developed over time.
+Technique develops over time.
 By reading and writing, we absorb a sense of story structure, cadence, and rhythm; we learn how to create and release tension.
 We deepen our relationship to our protagonist’s dilemma, and ultimately (God willing) we grow in our understanding of human nature.
-Through sitting alone each day and allowing our imaginations to wander, and then writing down what we see, we develop what might be called technique.
+By sitting with our imaginations regularly and allowing them to wander, we develop what might be called technique.

-Technique is a word often used by people who do not understand the creative process.
-It can imply an “outside in” approach, as if the artist simply harnessed his technique and the work suddenly appeared.
-Technique involves cultivating a spirit of curiosity.
+“Technique” is a word often used by people who do not understand the creative process.
+It can imply an “outside in” approach, as if the artist simply harnessed their technique and the work suddenly appeared.
+For writers, technique involves cultivating a spirit of curiosity.
 Although there is a rigor to creating a story, it is not a right-brain rigor, but rather a marriage of knowing the right questions to ask while maintaining a relaxed state.
 Buddhists call it “detachment.”

 Technique involves continually returning to this question while synthesizing all the seemingly disparate character and story elements that come to us through this single question.
 Our theme is played out in every moment of every scene through a single dilemma that all of the characters in the story constellate around.

 This process is a mental dance of sorts.
 Dancers know that if they don’t stay relaxed, and if they think too much, they will trip and fall.
 It is the same for writers.